Altinn/altinn-studio-docs/content/technology/architecture/capabilities/runtime/integration/_index.md

 A important change for Altinn moving to the new platform is we change to an event driven architecture.

-As part of the Altinn 3 platform it is created a Events component that apps and other can publish their events and other can subscribe to.
+As part of the Altinn 3 platform it is created an Events component that apps and other can publish their events and other can subscribe to.

-This is in detailed explained under [Events capabilities](events)

 ### Transport & Delivery